breuleux/quaint-google-fonts/README.md

     "Open Sans:400,400italic,700&subset=latin,greek"

 will load the Open Sans font with the normal (400), normal italic, and bold (700) styles, and the latin and greek character sets.
-Note that each styles and subset you add will add to the size of the download, by a factor equal to the number of possible combinations: just "Open Sans" is about 15 KB, but the above set is 90 KB (but it will look nicer).
+Note that each style and subset you add will add to the size of the download, by a factor equal to the number of possible combinations: just "Open Sans" is about 15 KB, but the above set is 90 KB (but it will look nicer).

 Browse [Google Fonts](https://www.google.com/fonts) for the list of fonts available.
 If you add them to your collection and then click